 Durability.
 The roof is not a pretty place to be.
 In all climates, it is subject to severe winds and punishing rains.
 But in hot climates, it also has to endure extreme heat and great amounts of sunlight.
 Heat and sun cause most roofing materials to break down rapidly.
 They dry out, crack, curl, and disintegrate.
 As this happens, their lives are shortened and they become more susceptible to leaks and wind damage.
 But metal doesn’t do that.
 It is virtually impervious to heat and sun.

-The special consideration in regards to this is color retention.
+The special consideration in regard to this is color retention.
 Many older paint technologies perform well but the sun is their enemy.
 It brings about fading and chalking also occurs.
-Homeowners today, though, who are seeking a painted metal roof can find products which have PVDF coatings.
-These high quality coatings, known as Kynar 500® and Hylar 5000® PVDF resin-based finishes, are highly fade and chalk resistant and out-perform other paint systems.
+Homeowners today, though, who are seeking a painted metal roof can find products that have PVDF coatings.
+These high-quality coatings, known as Kynar 500® and Hylar 5000® PVDF resin-based finishes, are highly fade and chalk resistant and outperform other paint systems.
 Their durability comes from the PVDF resin which, based upon the mineral fluorite, creates a very tight molecular structure to hold the pigment in place, not allowing it to chalk.
-Additionally, these coatings use only inorganic pigments for their color – pigments known for being highly fade resistant.
+Additionally, these coatings use only inorganic pigments for their color – pigments known for being highly fade-resistant.

 Fire Safety.
 As many roofing materials dry out in the hot sun, they lose their fire resistance and can pose a great fire risk to homes and their contents.
 This is not the case with metal.
 Metal roofs create a lasting barrier against airborne sparks, providing ultimate home protection.